HimaxWiseEyePlus/himax_tflm/README.md

 ## Training your own model

 Model used by handwriting example is training with MNIST dataset, please take a look [here](tensorflow/lite/micro/examples/handwriting/training_a_model.md#train-handwriting-model-on-MNIST-dataset) about training flow if you are interested in.

+## Convert model from PyTorch to TensorFlow Lite for Microcontrollers

+Whenever there is a PyTorch model in your hand, [here](tensorflow/lite/micro/examples/handwriting/pytorch_onnx_tflite/README.md#convert-model-from-pytorch-to-tensorflow-lite-for-microcontrollers) is a toturial to switch it to tflite model and deploy on HIMAX WE1 EVB.